flutter/packages/packages/go_router/README.md

-# Go_router, A Declarative Routing Package for Flutter
+# go_router, A Declarative Routing Package for Flutter

 This package builds on top of the Flutter framework's Router API and provides convenient url-based APIs to navigate between different screens.
 You can